SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 - changed Paladin upgrade cost to 1000 food, 750 gold, research time to 125 seconds
 - changed Imperial Camel upgrade cost to 1000 food, 750 gold, research time to 125 seconds
 - changed Elite Battle Elephant upgrade cost to 1200 food, 750 gold, research time to 100 seconds
-- changed Siege Onager upgrade cost to 1300 food, 900 gold
+- changed Siege Onager upgrade cost to 1200 food, 900 gold
-- increased (Elite) Battle Elephant trample damage blast radius to 0.5
-- standardized all Castle Age unique techs costs to 300 food/wood, 200 gold/stone, research time to 40 seconds
-- standardized all Imperial Age unique techs costs to 600 food/wood, 400 gold/stone, research time to 50 seconds
-- standardized all land and water unique unit Elite upgrades to 1000 food/wood, 500 gold/stone, research time to 60 seconds
+- standardized all land and water unique unit Elite upgrades to 1000 food/wood, 500 gold, research time to 60 seconds
 - All unique archer-related Elite Upgrades have wood and gold costs
 - All unique ship-related Elite upgrades have wood and gold costs
 - All other Elite upgrades have food and gold costs
+- standardized all Castle Age Crown techs costs to 300 food/wood, 200 gold/stone, research time to 40 seconds
+- standardized all Imperial Age Crown techs costs to 600 food/wood, 400 gold/stone, research time to 50 seconds
 - All unique building-related Crown upgrades have wood and stone costs
 - All unique siege-related Crown upgrades have wood and gold costs
 - All unique ship-related Crown upgrades have wood and gold costs
 - All other Crown upgrades have food and gold costs
+- increased (Elite) Battle Elephant trample damage blast radius to 0.5

 Civ Specific Changes:

 Malay:
-- increased the damage of Harbors by 2
+- NO CHANGES

 Italians:
 - gave +1 anti-cavalry attack bonus to Elite Genoese Crossbowman